-Cooperative Lakes Monitoring Program (CLMP): Since 2009, volunteers have participated in CLMP—a partnership between the Michigan Department of Environmental Quality and the Michigan Lakes and Streams Association—to take basic water quality measures in Gull and Little Long Lakes from May through September.
-Review the 2009-2014 CLMP Report.
-The results from 2016 are now available for Gull Lake and Little Long Lake.
-Read more about the Cooperative Lakes Monitoring Program.
+Our summer water quality monitoring program includes participation in the Michigan Cooperative Lakes Monitoring Program (CLMP): Since 2008, GLQO volunteers have participated in CLMP—a partnership between EGLE, and the Michigan Lakes and Streams Association—to take basic water quality measures in Gull and Little Long Lakes from May through September.
+You can click to see the recent CLMP results for Gull Lake and Little Long Lake.

 Why Monitor Water Quality?

-The beautiful lakes and streams of the Gull Lake watershed are our area’s most valuable resource.
-They support swimming, boating, fishing, and other recreational activities for residents throughout the region.
-They also support a diverse wildlife and boost area property values.
+The lakes and streams of the Gull Lake watershed are a treasured resource that supports swimming, boating, fishing, and other recreational activities for lake residents and visitors from throughout the region.
+These waters also support a diverse wildlife and boost area property values.